 The Hidden Gems

-Away from the prime real estate, hidden down alleys you may have never ventured with no signs, no directions and not a drop of help from Google Maps.
-Amid the independent explosion over the last couple years in Liverpool, there are still a few places not known to the masses.
-And that’s the way they seem to like it.
-So it’s with great conflict we spread these secrets but deep down we know it’s for the greater good.
-Below is 69a, a beautiful antique shop full of curios and Murdoch, the house ginger cat.
+Every city has secrets.
+Hidden away from the shiny prime real estate, tucked down little alleys you’d never think to venture down, with no signs, no directions and not a drop of help from Google Maps.
+Amid the city’s independent explosion, there are still a few favourite places not known to the masses.
+So it’s with great conflict we share these hidden gems, but deep down we know it’s for the greater good.
+Below is 69a, a beautiful antique shop full of curios and Murdoch, the house ginger cat – explore more of our favourite spots here.
 More hidden gems here.

 The Salt & Pepper